krishaamer/green-filter-research/research/introduction.md

   src={Tricorder}
 />
 ```

-In 1896, the Nobel Prize winner Svante Arrhenius first calculated how an increase in CO2 levels would have a warming effect on our global climate.
-120 years later, in 2016, the Paris Agreement came into effect, with countries agreeing on non-binding climate targets, which a majority of countries are failing to meet.
-In August 2018, Greta Thunberg skipped school to start a climate strike in front of the Swedish parliament Riksdag.
-Millions of people joined Fridays for Future protests around the world (Deutsche Welle (2019)) and Time magazine named Thunberg person of the year in 2019 for *creating a global attitudinal shift* (Time (2019)).
-While awareness of Earth’s operating systems is growing, the CO2 emissions keep rising.

--   In January 2022, the Stockholm Resilience Centre reported that humanity had breached 4 out of our 9 planetary boundaries (Persson et al. (2022)).
-In addition to climate change, biodiversity loss, land-system change, and biogeochemical flows.

 -   Given these facts, what can people who want to preserve Earth’s human-friendly environment, exactly do?
 How can networks of people come together solve climate change, curb deforestation, support mobility and green buildings, etc?